department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/StLouis-pilot-feedback/conversation-guide.md

 ## Pre-check-in Questions
 - How many days ago did you complete pre-check-in?
+- On a scale from 0 to 10 (0 = Not at all likely AND 10 = Extremely likely), how likely is it that you would recommend this pre-check-in process to another Veteran?
   - What did you like and dislike about the pre-check-in experience?
 - Do you think it will change anything about checking into your appointment today?
   - If so, how?